 The Grand Prismatic Spring in Yellowstone is the most photographed spot in the entire park, even when compared to Old Faithful.
 In fact, the spring may be the most beautiful site to look at in all of America.
 The dramatic array of colors and the enormous size of the spring make it a photographer’s dream.
-Located in Yellowstone’s Midway Geyser Basin, the jaw-dropping impression the rainbow colors leave with visitors make it an out-of-this-world and must-visit experience.
+Located in Yellowstone’s Midway Geyser Basin, the jaw-dropping impression the rainbow colors leave on visitors makes it an out-of-this-world and must-visit experience.

 Grand Prismatic Spring in Yellowstone NP

 Yellowstone is most famous for its amazing wildlife, travertine terraces, erupting geysers, and colorful hot springs.
 Look no further than the Grand Prismatic Spring in Yellowstone for the ultimate hot spring viewing adventure.
 The sensational blue pool features colored rings of orange, yellow, and green—and everything in between.

 The colors around the edge are created from thermopile bacteria, which flourishes at high temperatures.
-Furthermore, as the temperature changes, season-to-season, the rings around the spring will deepen and fade.
+Furthermore, as the temperature changes, season to season, the rings around the spring will deepen and fade.